 THE FELLOWSHIP YEAR

-During the fellowship year there are three in-person trainings in Washington, DC:
+In past fellowship years, there have been three in-person trainings in Washington, DC:

 - Early January – Fellowship year begins with a week-long training – all Fellows are expected to attend.